rndmorris/Salis-Arcana/docs/bugfixes.md

 Add a safety check to prevent the creation of Thaumcraft shards with invalid metadata.

-## Persisted Vis Relay Connection Data

-**Config option:** `persistVisRelayConnections`

-Vis relays will persist their parent and child connections to NBT.
-Helps prevent Vis Relay networks that cross chunk chunk boundaries from breaking as easily.

 ## TC4 Ores Redstone Fix

 **Config option:** `renderRedstoneFix`